pratapladhani/mcs-labs/labs/agent-builder-web/README.md

 By the end of the lab, your agent will be able to:

 - Explain the differences between Microsoft 365 Copilot and Copilot Chat
-- Clarify Declarative vs. Custom Engine Agents
+- Clarify the distinction between Declarative Agents and Custom Engine Agents
-- Guide users on how to create and use Copilot agents
+- Guide users on how to create and use Copilot agents effectively
-- Provide answers based on trusted Microsoft documentation
+- Provide accurate and helpful answers based on trusted documentation sources

 ---